ulises-jimenez07/coding_exercises/code_patterns.md

 ### Sliding Window (Flexible - Longest)
 **When to use:** Longest substring/subarray with constraint (longest substring with k unique chars)

+**How it works:** Expand the window by moving right pointer.
+When the window becomes invalid, shrink it from the left until it's valid again.
+Track the maximum valid window size.
+This ensures you explore all possible valid windows efficiently.

 ```python
 def sliding_window_flexible_longest(input):